VandyHacks/vaken/docs/docs/dev/running.md

 ### Running the app:

 You will need your own instance of MongoDB in order to run Vaken.
-We recommend using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to set up a cluster and set the MONGO_CONNECTION_STRING in the env file to your new connection string.
+We recommend using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to set up a cluster and set the MONGODB_BASE_URL in the env file to your new connection string.
 In addition, we recommend getting [MongoDB Compass](https://www.mongodb.com/download-center/compass) to view and edit data easily.

+To start up the app run:
 ```bash
 npm run dev # runs backend + frontend, both reloading on changes
 ```